Funding and Financial Support

 Stipend payments, which include both tuition support and a stipend to cover the cost of living, are disbursed in September, January and May.
 The September and January payments include one third of the annual stipend and half the tuition support.
 The May payment consists of one third of the annual stipend.
 Funding will be disbursed using ROSI for awards and HRIS for faculty stipends.
 Provided students maintain bank account information, an email address and both sessional and permanent mailing addresses, any surplus over tuition and fees will be deposited directly to the student’s bank account.

 For how long will I be guaranteed funding?

-MASc students are guaranteed funding for twenty months (five sessions).
+MASc students are guaranteed funding for the first 2 years of full-time studies.
 PhD students who enter directly are guaranteed funding for four years (twelve sessions).
-PhD students who transfer directly from the MASc program after one year are guaranteed funding for five years (fifteen sessions), which includes the year spent in the MASc program.
+PhD students who transfer directly from the MASc program after one year are guaranteed funding for five years in total (fifteen sessions), which includes the year spent in the MASc program.
 Following the guaranteed funding period, funding arrangements are to be determined in consultation with the supervisor.

 Scholarships and Awards